neelkamath/omni-chat-backend/docs/developing.md

 # Developing

-It is worth noting that two users cannot have the same registered email address.
+- The auth system disallows two users from having the same registered email address.
+- A "private chat" is a chat between two people which cannot be converted into a group chat.

 ## Flow